CRoP: Context-wise Robust Static Human-Sensing Personalization: Approach

 \paragraph{Generating the \emph{Mixed Model (Algorithm \ref{alg:main} – Steps $4 \& 5$)}:} For generating the \emph{Mixed Model} $\cM^{P^a_i}_{\theta''}$, the zeroed out parameters in the pruned model $\cM^{P^a_i}_{\theta^\downarrow}$ are replaced by the corresponding parameters in the generic model $\MG$, enabling generic knowledge restoration.

-Notably, model pruning is often followed by a finetuning step \citep{ThiNet-ICCV17, zhu2017prune,GP-soa}, where the pruned model undergoes re-training to recover the performance lost during the pruning process.
-We have observed that, despite the \emph{Mixed Model} exhibiting improved performance in the unseen context, there is a notable loss of accuracy in the available context due to inconsistent activated paths, as discussed earlier.
-Thus, the resulting \emph{Mixed Model} is fine-tuned using the available data $\Dai$. \citet{Goyal_2023_CVPR} suggests that fine-tuning process should mirror pre-training for effective generalization.
-Therefore, our fine-tuning objective aligns with the pre-training objective used in Line 2 for optimal results.
+Recent works have highlighted performance degradation while merging two trained models, attributing the loss to either parameter sign flip \citep{yadav2023tiesmerging} or change in gradient direction \citep{daheim2024model}.
+Both of these works show that directly merging two trained models can result in inconsistencies in the model, which may cause accuracy degradation, necessitating the need for a mechanism to address this.
+This is in line with our observation that despite the \emph{Mixed Model} exhibiting improved performance in the unseen context, there is a notable loss of accuracy in the available context for some users. \citet{finetuning-1} have shown that finetuning after merging different models can result in a performance boost.
+Thus, we include a final finetuning step in our personalization mechanism for the affected users. \citet{Goyal_2023_CVPR} suggests that fine-tuning process should mirror pre-training for effective generalization.
+Therefore, our final fine-tuning objective aligns with the pre-training objective used in Line 2 for optimal results.

-During finetuning, the model state, including the \emph{mixed model}, with the best validation loss on the seen context, is selected.
+During finetuning, the model state, including the \emph{mixed model}, with the best validation loss on the available context, is selected.
 We found that for some individuals, the \emph{mixed model} is chosen as the optimal model, which indicates that for some individuals, further finetuning is not required, and our approach can automatically handle that scenario.